 Jeera Water Benefits

-Is Shah Jeera And Kala Jeera Same?
+Are Shah Jeera And Kala Jeera the Same?

-Caraway seeds or Kala Jeera can be replaced with aniseeds and are referred to as western jeera (vilayati jeera) by Indian home chefs.
+Caraway seeds, or Kala Jeera, can be replaced with aniseeds and are referred to as western Jeera (vilayati Jeera) by Indian home chefs.
 Black Caraway is erroneously called black cumin.

-Is Shah Jeera And Jeera Same?
+Is Shah Jeera And Jeera the Same?

 The generic name for Shah Jeera is Bunium.
 It is often used as a substitute for caraway seeds, and its flavour is milder than cumin (Cuminum Cyminum).
 Jeera has a different flavour from Shah Jeera.
 Shah Jeera is a rich spice with a distinctive aroma commonly found in Indian recipes.

 Caraway and cumin seeds look similar, but cumin seeds are lighter in colour and less curved than Caraway seeds.
 The two spices taste differently.
 Cumin has a warm, slightly spicy, earthy flavour, whereas caraway liquorice has a distinctive tangy aroma.
-Caraway fruits contain 3 to 7 per cent essential oil, and the oil's aroma is dominated by carvone(50 to 85%)and limonene (20 to 30%).
+Caraway fruits contain 3 to 7 per cent essential oil, and the oil's aroma is dominated by carvone (50 to 85%) and limonene (20 to 30%).

 Fennel seeds are greener, tasting mainly like liquorice, whereas Caraway seeds boast an array of complex flavours.